1854books/VCRM/README.md

 #### *Qu'est-ce que le Tiers-État?*

 > Le plan de cet écrit est assez simple.
-Nous avons trois questions à nous faire.
+Nous avons trois questions à nous faire.<br>
-> 1) Qu’est-ce que le Tiers état? — TOUT.
+> 1º Qu’est-ce que le Tiers état? — TOUT.<br>
-> 2) Qu’a-t-il été jusqu’à présent dans l’ordre politique? — RIEN.
+> 2º Qu’a-t-il été jusqu’à présent dans l’ordre politique? — RIEN.<br>
-> 3) Que demande-t-il? — À ÊTRE QUELQUE CHOSE [^28]
+> 3º Que demande-t-il? — À ÊTRE QUELQUE CHOSE [^28]
 >
 > The plan of this book is fairly simple.
 We must ask ourselves three questions.
 > 1) What is the Third Estate?
-Everything.
+Everything.<br>
 > 2) What has it been until now in the political order?
-Nothing.
+Nothing.<br>
 > 3) What does it want to be?
 Something (Sieyès *What Is the Third Estate?* Page
 > 43).[^29]